Brain-and-Consciousness/HBF/hbf-meeting-2024-01-30/README.md

 Please sign up for one or all of these events here: https://skjemaker.app.uib.no/view.php?id=16396169

-Also, of we are honored to have the host of the Darwin to talk to HBF about about robots and consciousness at February 13 (see attached pdf for more information) – More on this soon!
+Also, of we are honored to have the host of the [Darwin talk](https://darwin.uib.no) to HBF about robots and consciousness at February 13 (see attached [pdf](./Darwindagen_i_Bergen.pdf) for more information) – More on this soon!

 ### Talk by Magnus Bendixen Englund